Toggle ItemWhat does the “preponderance of the evidence” mean?

 No. BYU does not publish Title IX findings on your transcript or academic record.

 Yes.
-As per the Sexual Misconduct Policy, you have the opportunity to request an administrative review of both the investigation outcome and any corresponding sanction decisions, which will be conducted by a designated Title IX Deputy Coordinator who has had no previous involvement in your case.
-If you wish to initiate the Title IX review process, you must complete the enclosed Sexual Misconduct Policy Review Application and submit it to the Title IX Coordinator within five (5) business days of receipt of this letter.
-As stated in the Sexual Misconduct Policy, you must identify one of the following grounds for review: 1.
-The outcome of the investigation is clearly contrary to the preponderance of the evidence.
-2. A procedural error significantly impacted the outcome of the investigation (e.g., a substantiated bias or material deviation from these procedures).
-3. New evidence, unavailable to the party during the original investigation, has been discovered that could substantially impact the original outcome.
-This new evidence and an explanation of its potential impact must be included in the request for review.
-4. The discipline imposed is substantially disproportionate to the severity of the violation (i.e., too severe or not severe enough).
-5. The non-disciplinary aspects of the resolution are not reasonably designed to correct the discriminatory effects on the Complainant and on others who may have been affected or to prevent the recurrence of further discriminatory or otherwise inappropriate actions.
+As per the Sexual Harassment Policy, you have the opportunity to request an administrative review of both the investigation outcome and any corresponding sanction decisions, which will be conducted by a designated Title IX Deputy Coordinator who has had no previous involvement in your case.
+If you wish to initiate the Title IX review process, you must complete the enclosed Sexual Harassment Policy Review Application and submit it to the Title IX Coordinator within five (5) business days of receipt of this letter.
+As stated in the Sexual Harassment Policy, you must identify one of the following grounds for review: (1) A procedural irregularity affected the outcome of the matter; (2) New evidence that was not reasonably available at the time the Determination Regarding Responsibility or dismissal was made, that could affect the outcome of the matter.
+This new evidence and an explanation of both why it was unavailable at the time the determination and its potential impact must be included in the appeal; or (3) The Title IX Coordinator, Investigator, or any Decision-maker had a conflict of interest, a bias for or against Complainants or Respondents generally, or a preexisting bias against the individual Complainant or Respondent that affected the outcome of the matter.

 On review, the outcome will be upheld unless you are able to demonstrate, by clear and convincing evidence, that one or more of these conditions has been met.
 You should know that the reviewer can 1) support this decision; 2) increase the severity of this decision; or 3) modify or completely change this decision.